How to Apply for Housing

 Log On to the Housing Portal

 - Click on the Apply for Housing button at the top of the page.
-(This link is also available in your LEONet account labelled "Online Housing Application").
+(This link is also available in your LEONet account labeled "Online Housing Application").

 - Enter your University ID and Password.

 - Click the Sign In Button.
 If you are still using your initial password format (SMM-DD-YYY), please change your password by clicking here.

 Select the Application Term